Generalized Unitarity Method for Worldline Field Theory: Introduction

 where $\mathcal{A}_L$ and $\mathcal{A}_R$ are sub-amplitudes separated by the on-shell particle, and a sum over all possible intermediate states with such on-shell momentum is implied.
 In the gravitational context, the limit $k^2\to 0$ corresponds to imposing the on-shell condition on the graviton momentum, $k$, which stems from its free equation of motion in the usual de Donder gauge:

 More generally, one might compute the residue of any given series of momentum poles as a product of simpler amplitudes.
 This can be recursed down to the most basic building blocks, which are local (i.e., polynomial) matrix elements, whose coefficients correspond to the irreducible coupling constants of the theory.
-Such method thus allows to compute amplitudes from basic principles, sidestepping the need for Feynman diagrams and their associated off-shell and gauge redundancies.
+Such a method thus allows to compute amplitudes from basic principles, sidestepping the need for Feynman diagrams and their associated off-shell and gauge redundancies.

-While the current bottleneck for precision calculation of gravitational observables lies not in the construction of integrands but on integration, it is still desirable to extend generalized unitarity methods to the context of worldline theories, as they will streamline future calculations, and might reveal hidden structures.
+While the current bottleneck for precision calculation of gravitational observables lies not in the construction of integrands but in integration, it is still desirable to extend generalized unitarity methods to the context of worldline theories, as they will streamline future calculations, and might reveal hidden structures.
 Naively this seems straightforward, as fluctuations of the worldline have an associated free equation of motion and on-shell condition

 where $\omega$ is the Fourier conjugate frequency to $\tau$.
-Hence one might expect that in the limit $\omega \to 0$ when a worldline fluctuation goes on-shell observables factorize.
-Indeed, the coefficient of double poles in $\omega$ in worldline observables factorize into simpler quantities, but worldline observables also contain simple poles in frequency of the form $1/\omega$ which a priori do not seem to be fixed on the mass shell
+Hence one might expect that in the limit $\omega \to 0$ when a worldline fluctuation goes on-shell observables should factorize.
+Indeed, the coefficients of double poles in $\omega$ in worldline observables factorize into simpler quantities, but worldline observables also contain simple poles in frequency of the form $1/\omega$ which a priori do not seem to be fixed on shell

 In the philosophy of effective field theory (EFT), whenever a contact term in an amplitude is unfixed by basic considerations, it corresponds to a new local operator in the theory that needs to be matched.
 However, a simple pole is not local in any sense, so its interpretation is unclear.
 The main technical challenge in implementing the unitarity method in the presence of worldline degrees of freedom is then to devise a way to compute the coefficient of such simple poles in the worldline frequencies.